 Bed Bug Infestation at Home?
 Safe, Effective Ways to Solve the Problem

 Bed bugs are small, oval, brown insects that feed on the blood of humans or animals.
-Most bedbug bites are painless at first but can turn into itchy welts later.
+Most bedbug bites are painless but can turn into itchy welts later.
 They can enter your home undetected through clothing, used furniture, and luggage, to name a few routes.

 Hunt The Bed Bugs in Your Bed

 The first step in solving the bed bug problem in your house is removing them from your bed.
-To begin, strip all your beddings, from pillowcases to bedsheets, sealing them in a plastic bag.
+First, strip all your beddings, from pillowcases to bedsheets, sealing them in a plastic bag.
 Doing this will help you contain the bugs in the bag and prevent them from spreading to other parts of your home.

 The next step is to kill the bedbugs hiding on your bed.
 You can do this by vacuuming your mattress, pillow, and the cracks in your bed frame, headboard, and footboard.
-Follow this up with a high-pressure steamer that will penetrate deep inside the mattress, headboard, bed frame and footboard to kill bed bugs and their eggs on contact.
+Follow this up with a high-pressure steamer that will penetrate deep inside the mattress, headboard, bed frame, and footboard to kill bed bugs and their eggs on contact.

 Contact a Professional